 You cannot really rely on RSVP to handle establishing calls on your VoIP setup.
 This tip explains why this is a problem, but the solution may be a bit elusive.

 Got a VoIP tip of your own?
 Why not send it in?
+We'll post it on our Web site, and we'll enter you in our tips contest for some neat prizes.

 One common misunderstanding regarding QoS mechanisms for VoIP is that the Resource Reservation Protocol (RSVP) is sufficient for Connection Admission Control (CAC).
 It is an easy mistake to make, since these QoS mechanisms are quite complex, but hopefully, this tip will help shed some light on the problem.